-It is divided into cervical, thoracic and lumbar parts and terminates at the conus medullaris at approximately the T12/L1 vertebral body level.
+The spinal cord is divided into cervical, thoracic and lumbar parts and terminates at the conus medullaris at approximately the L1 vertebral body level in adults.

 The spinal cord is segmented by the nerve roots that emerge from it.
 There are 31 nerve roots in total: